 Rounding a bend, the sight we’d come all this way for suddenly appeared before us: our first glimpse of Temple I, the so-called Temple of the Great Jaguar, rising nearly 50 metres toward the bright blue sky.
 Dramatically jutting out of the tree line, it felt like we’d stumbled upon a lost pyramid, a relic from centuries past.
 And as it turns out, that’s exactly what it was.

 Nestled in the Petén province in northeastern Guatemala, Tikal National Park has been designated as a UNESCO World Heritage Site for good reason.
-Considered one of the major sites of the Mayan civilization, Tikal was a stronghold from the 6th century B.C. until the inhabitants eventually migrated away in 10th century A.D.
-While the entire park in the Maya Biosphere Reserve is made up of nearly 60-thousand hectares of palm forests, savannah and wetlands, most of the important monuments that still stand today are centred in about 400 hectares of it.
+Considered one of the major sites of the Mayan civilization, it was a stronghold from the 6th century B.C. until the inhabitants eventually migrated away in 10th century A.D.
+While the entire park in the Maya Biosphere Reserve is made up of nearly 60-thousand hectares of palm forests, savannah and wetlands, most of the important Tikal mayan ruins that still stand today are centred in about 400 hectares of it.

-Being just a short drive from the border that Guatemala shares with Belize, Tikal is commonly visited as a day trip from San Ignacio, which is how my husband and I found ourselves wandering around the complex with our jovial, well-spoken guide Regge from MayaWalk Tours.
+Being just a short drive from the border that Guatemala shares with Belize, the site is commonly visited as a day trip from San Ignacio to Tikal, which is how my husband and I found ourselves wandering around the complex with our jovial, well-spoken guide Regge from MayaWalk Tours.
 It had only taken about two hours of driving to get from our hotel in Belize to where we stood now, including scenic stops in the countryside to sip Guatemalan coffee, sample chicle which is what makes chewing gum, and watch a group of chatty women do the village’s laundry in glistening Lake Macanche.

 Once we’d arrived at Tikal, navigating the pathway toward the main complex was an adventure in itself, as it had recently rained which meant vaulting over muddy pits along the way (travel tip: don’t wear white shoes to Tikal like yours-truly).
 En route, Regge pointed out the impressive diversity of the flora and fauna that surrounded us, such as palms, orchids and the ceiba tree which is considered a national symbol of Guatemala.
 Tikal is also a paradise for birders and wildlife lovers, as the reserve is home to the likes of more than 300 species of birds, plus jaguars, pumas, snakes, bats, anteaters, monkeys and troops of fearless coati (also known as Coati-Mundi or Quatimundi) which look like a house cat mixed with a raccoon.